psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Now when of food we had had our fill
 And of wine as will might fancy e'en,
 Thus spoke the queen, her face now pale,
-Now list my tale, with ears all keen !
+Now list my tale, with ears all keen!

 LXVI.
 From first to last she told her tale